6th April, 2020 • 3 min

 3. Get to know your team’s strengths and weaknesses

 Learning each other’s strengths and weaknesses is a great way to build trust.
-By understanding their capabilities, it means you can learn when it is best to step back, as well as step forward and offer guidance so they do not feel isolated or lost in their task.
+By understanding their capabilities, you can learn when it is best to step back, or step forward and offer guidance so they do not feel isolated or lost in their task.

 A great way to achieve this is by organising regular team meets and one-to-ones; both formal and informal, and maintaining a high level of communication with our team throughout each working day.